theopensourceway/guidebook/EDITORIAL.md

 ### To enter Copy Edit

+- [ ] Accuracy of subject matter has been confirmed
+- [ ] Authors have reviewed comments from subject matter experts and resolved all outstanding issues

 ### To enter Technical Edit

 - [ ] Material has been edited for grammar and spelling